kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

 ## Add a TrafficLog resource

-You need to create a `TrafficLog` policy to select a subset of traffic and forward its access logs into one of the _logging backends_ configured for that `Mesh`.
+You need to create a `TrafficLog` policy to select a subset of traffic and write its access logs into one of the backends configured for that mesh.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"